 The local Veterans of Foreign Wars (VFW) chapter sells and maintains the commemorative flag poles that border the cemetery.
 Their volunteers raise and lower U.S. flags on every cemetery flag pole on special occasions such as Veterans Day and Memorial Day.
 They can also raise U.S. flags for burial services of fallen U.S. Service Members.
 The sight of Old Glory plying on many flag poles reminds one of the sacrifices made to ensure our freedoms.

-The Calhan Town Cemetery is open dawn to dusk year-round.
-A Cemetery map and directory is available to download in the Resource Room.
+The Calhan Memorial Cemetery is open dawn to dusk year-round.
+A Cemetery map and directory is available to download in the .

-Chapter 7 of the Town Ordinance and Code Book covers Cemetery rules and regulations.
+Chapter 7 of the covers Cemetery rules and regulations.